LLINBO: Trustworthy LLM-in-the-Loop Bayesian Optimization: Introduction

 \section{Introduction}

-BO has emerged as a powerful tool for black-box optimization, providing a principled framework for balancing exploration and exploitation.
-BO is particularly useful in scenarios where function evaluations are costly, such as in drug discovery \cite{korovina2020chembo}, materials science \citep{frazier2016bayesian,wang2022bayesian}, interaction design \cite{liao2023interaction}, and hyperparameter tuning \cite{cho2020basic,wu2019hyperparameter}.
+BO has emerged as a powerful tool for black-box optimization (BBO), providing a principled framework for balancing exploration and exploitation.
+BO is particularly useful in scenarios where function evaluations are costly, such as in drug discovery (\cite{korovina2020chembo}), interaction design (\cite{liao2023interaction}), and hyperparameter tuning (HPT) (\cite{cho2020basic}).
 Starting with an initial dataset, BO employs a surrogate model, most commonly a $\mathcal{GP}$.
 The $\mathcal{GP}$ is capable of quantifying uncertainty and is used to approximate both the mean and variance of the black-box function.
 The next query point, hereafter referred to as a design, is then selected by maximizing an acquisition function (AF) that quantifies the potential benefit of evaluating a particular point, thereby strategically balancing exploration and exploitation.
 BO then augments the dataset with the new design–outcome tuple and proceeds sequentially.
-The past decade has witnessed many success stories for BO, and its theoretical guarantees have been well established for a range of commonly used AFs \cite{srinivas2009gaussian,jones1998efficient}.
+The past decade has witnessed many success stories for BO, and its theoretical guarantees have been well established for a range of commonly used AFs (\cite{srinivas2009gaussian,agrawal2012analysis}).
 These guarantees are typically regret-based, ensuring that, with high probability, one can asymptotically recover an optimal design.